Schneefl0cke/DCS-Force-Manager/README.md

 # Features:
 - Generate statistics about a single mission
 - Generate statistics about campaign missions
-- Generate a list player of players to get statistics about the players
+- Get statistics of Players
+- Get statistics of Squadrons

 # Planned Features:
 - fancy diagrams
-- Squadron/Airwing statistic
+- Detailed death statistic of players and squadrons
 - Squadron/Airwing managment (e.g.: how many planes does the squadron/airwing has left,...)
 - Generate Moose Code, so you can directly have an updated airwing in your Moose files